 Disc herniation can cause irritation to the nearby nerves, resulting in pain, numbness or weakness.
 However, many people do not experience symptoms from a herniated disc.

 Disc herniation can be caused by wear and tear of the disc or spinal injury.
 As you age, your discs become more dehydrated and less flexible.
-On the other hand, a spinal injury can cause micro tears or cracks in the hard external layer of the disc.
-This can cause the gel to push outside through the outer layer’s tears or cracks, resulting in a disc that is bulged or break open.
+On the other hand, a spinal injury can cause micro-tears or cracks in the hard external layer of the disc.
+This can cause the gel to push outside through the outer layer’s tears or cracks, resulting in a disc that is bulged or broken open.

 The symptoms of a herniated disc include: